 Milwaukee Mom's Little Free Library: The Little Corner Library

-Milwaukee Mom is thrilled to be involved with launching a NEW Little Free Library in spring of 2021!
+Milwaukee Mom is thrilled to be involved with stewarding a NEW Little Free Library!

 Location: Waukesha, WI

-The Little Corner Library is a new registered Little Free Library coming to Waukesha, WI in spring of 2019, pledged to the #ReadinColor initiative.
+The Little Corner Library is a new registered Little Free Library that opened in Waukesha, WI in spring of 2021, pledged to the #ReadinColor initiative.
 Read in Color is a new initiative bringing diverse books to Little Free Library book-sharing boxes around the world.
 Read in Color distributes books that provide perspectives on racism and social justice, celebrate BIPOC and LGBTQ voices, and incorporate experiences from all identities for all readers.

 The Little Corner Library will also be providing books by LOCAL authors!